Drop tube: Typical operation

 For a typical materials science experiment, a sample of the material under study is loaded into the top of the drop tube, which is filled with inert gas or evacuated to create a low-pressure environment.
 Following any desired preprocessing (e.g. induction heating to melt a metal alloy), the sample is released to fall to the bottom of the tube.
-During its flight or upon impact the sample can be characterized with instruments such as cameras and pyrometers.
+During its flight, or upon impact, the sample can be measured with instruments such as cameras and pyrometers.